nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

         nvidia-smi

 The **"gpu-su-v100"** flavor is provided from Dell R740xd (2x Intel Xeon Gold 6148,
-40 core, 768GB memory, 1x NVidia V100) servers.
-The base unit is 48 vCPU, 192 GB
+40 cores, 768GB memory, 1x NVidia V100 32GB) servers.
+The base unit is 48 vCPU,
-memory with default of 20 GB root disk at a rate of $1.214 / hr of wall time.
+192 GB memory with default of 20 GB root disk at a rate of $1.214 / hr of wall time.

 | Flavor        | SUs | GPU | vCPU  | RAM(GB) | Storage(GB) | Cost / hr |
 |---------------|-----|-----|-------|---------|-------------|-----------|